EinBaum/MapTarget/README.md

 # MapTarget

 - Click on red dots on the minimap to target them
-- Shift-click the minimap to create a ping
+- Alt/Shift/Ctrl-click the minimap to create a ping